Principles-based coaching and traditional coaching

 Metaphorically speaking the principles-based coach will say, “Let me understand your problem/issue.
 Let me explain how you’re generating/creating your experience and let’s see how it looks now you understand this.”

 With this kind of approach the client invariably will say something like, “Nothing has changed and yet everything is different.”
 If you’d like to see how the 3Ps is being used in business then this talk by Piers Thurston will be helpful.

 I (Liz) have been a traditional-coach since 2004 and as well as delivering coaching I have trained coaches for many years.
-My coaching has completely shifted over the past two years as my understanding of the Three Principles has deepened.
+My coaching has completely shifted since 2014 as my understanding of the Three Principles has deepened.
 The impact on my personal life has been profound.
 I feel like I’m plugged back into the ‘mains’.
 Life has more ease, joy and meaning than ever before.
 Whilst traditional coaching provided valuable support for my clients, I find that my coaching has become enriched to a deeper level thanks to the 3Ps.
 If you’d like to learn more about this kind of coaching then take a look at Ian Watson introducing the Three Principles.